nebgnahz/jz/README.md

-# jz
+jz
+---

-JZ--a Jekyll template for responsive images and videos
+JZ--a Jekyll template for responsive images and videos.